-You now have a confirmed Engagement with a Coach who is ready to support your desire for change.
-The Coach has volunteered their time.
+You have a requested time with a Coach, but are you ready?
+The Coach has volunteered his or her time.
 Your Coach is a lawyer or a paralegal, with the demands of practice and life.
 The Coach may have acted as a mentor or advisor or coach for years.
 The Coach may have undertaken self-study and attended training, all in the service of supporting others in their professional journey.
 Take the time to consider how best to use the time that you have with your Coach.

 How to get the most out of your Coaching Engagement